At a glance: Medicare health insurance in Indiana

 Medicare enrollment in Indiana

-1,240,835 Indiana residents were enrolled in Medicare coverage as of December 2018.
-That’s a little more than 18 percent of the state’s population, which is the same as the share of the total United States population enrolled in Medicare.
+1,254,652 Indiana residents were enrolled in Medicare coverage as of July 2019.
+That’s a little more than 18.6 percent of the state’s population, which is very similar to the share of the total United States population enrolled in Medicare.

 Most people become eligible for Medicare when they turn 65 years old, but Medicare eligibility also begins after a person has been receiving disability benefits for 24 months, or has ALS or end-stage renal disease.
 Nationwide, 16 percent of all Medicare beneficiaries are eligible due to disability.
 In Indiana, it’s slightly higher, with 17 percent of the state’s Medicare population under age 65 and eligible due to disability.